 Nerd Nite Charlie/Gamma/#3 (we’ve really got to stick with a naming scheme…) is happening October 9th at the National Music Centre.

 When: Thursday, October 9 2014 – Doors open at 6:30 pm, event starts at 7:00 pm.
+Where: National Music Centre – 134 11 Avenue SE Tickets: $10 in advance only via Eventbrite Note: No tickets sold at the door; this is an 18+ event.

 Our first speakers are artist Jeff de Boer and technologist Shannon Hoover.
 Jeff and Shannon explore the idea of Art Directed Technology.
 They’ll share insights from developing the Tech Tie, a wearable technology developed with partners Intel and Seeedstudios, that incorporates art, fashion, social interaction, and just plain fun.

-We’re also very excited that Geoff and Julie from Calgary’s own Buy Nothing Year will be presenting at our October Nerd Nite.
+We’re also very excited that Geoff and Julie from Calgary’s own Buy Nothing Yearwill be presenting at our October Nerd Nite.
 You’ve likely heard about Buy Nothing Year in the news, including this recent Forbes article.

 Photo credit: Julie and Geoff from Buy Nothing Year.